WooCommerce or Shopify? We’ve got you covered.

-This is probably where Shopify and WooCommerce differ the most -- but neither one is inherently superior than the other.
+This is probably where Shopify and WooCommerce differ the most.
 The user experience you prefer will largely depend on the level of advanced control you want over your website, and how much time you're willing (or able) to invest in setting it up.

-While being "not hosted" might sound like an inherent drawback, it depends on your business needs.
+While lack of hosting might sound like an inherent drawback, it really depends on your business needs.
 As WooCommerce points out on their website, "One of the biggest risks of using a hosted eCommerce platform is what happens to your data if they close up shop.
 This complete lack of control over the most critical aspect of your online store is fundamental."

 However, more customization means more extensions and plugins, and that means more moving parts to manage, keep up to date, and potentially troubleshoot if things go wrong.

-But if you're already accustomed to managing a WordPress website with a lot of plugins, WooCommerce will likely be a welcome addition to your lineup.
+If you're accustomed to managing a WordPress website with a lot of plugins, WooCommerce will likely be a welcome addition.
 As one reviewer writes, "Since I started testing WooCommerce on my ecommerce sites, I fell in love with its simplicity and the fact that I could add more plugins, or modify it to suit my needs."

 However, if you're not looking to spend time (and potentially money) customizing many aspects of your ecommerce store, this might not be the most user-friendly option.
-WooCommerce is a powerful tool capable of meeting many needs, but it is not an out-of-the-box ecommerce solution.
-The ease of use here largely depends on your personal comfort level with WordPress plugins and finding the right extensions to suit your needs.
+WooCommerce is a powerful tool capable of meeting many needs, but it is not an out-of-the-box solution.
+Its ease of use largely depends on your personal comfort level with WordPress and finding the right extensions to suit your needs.

-Unlike WooCommerce, Shopify is a hosted ecommerce platform, which means you don't need to worry about keeping the software up to date, managing security issues, or manually backing up your website.
-This kind of all-in-one setup will be appealing for first-time shop owners and businesses who would rather not have to customize or build every single aspect of their stores.
+Shopify is a hosted ecommerce platform, meaning you don't need to worry about finding a hosting provider, managing security issues by yourself, or manually backing up your website.
+This kind of all-in-one setup will be appealing for first-time shop owners and businesses who would rather not customize or build every single aspect of their stores.

-When you sign up for Shopify, you'll be guided through the process of creating a website and adding your first products using Shopify's intuitive drag-and-drop interface.
-You can select a theme from Shopify's pretty extensive layout library (though it's worth noting that not all of Shopify's themes are free), and set up your web hosting and custom domain name through the platform.
-Here's what your dashboard will look like when you're logged in:
+When you sign up for Shopify, you'll be guided through the process of creating a website and adding your first products using Shopify's drag-and-drop interface.
+You can select a theme from Shopify's extensive layout library (though it's worth noting that not all of Shopify's themes are free) and set up your web hosting and custom domain name through the platform.
+Here's what your dashboard will look like when logged in:

 You'll also need to take action on your end to make sure your site is PCI compliant.
 The Payment Card Industry Data Security Standard (PCI DSS) is a security standard for how companies handle online payments to avoid fraud and other security concerns.

-Don't take this to mean that WooCommerce is inherently less secure than Shopify — that's not the case at all.
+Don't take this to mean that WooCommerce is inherently less secure than Shopify — that's not the case.
 It just means you'll need to do your research and put in some work up-front to ensure your site is secure.

-Because Shopify hosts your ecommerce store directly, they take care of ensuring your site is secure.
+Because Shopify hosts your ecommerce store directly, the company takes care of ensuring your site is secure.
 SSL certificates come free with your plan, and your site will be PCI compliant the minute you set it up.
-If you've never set up security measures for a website before, having it all taken care of for you will give you peace of mind.
+If you've never set up security measures for a website before, having it all taken care of will give you peace of mind.